 When the US officially entered WWII, enlisted men from the RAF were brought into the Ferry Command, my father among them.

-My father, a British child of the Raj, was 19 in 1941, either having just finished prep school at St Bees in County Durham, or a year into his Oxford studies.
+My father, a British child of the Raj, was 19 in 1941, either having just finished prep school at St Bees on the coast of Cumberland, or a year into his Oxford studies.

 He had been a top athlete at St Bees, captain of all the school teams.
 I’m guessing that’s why he was funnelled into the RAF.

 Anyway, I read that the Ferry Command pilots partied hard in the Mount Royal Hotel between assignments.
 I’m guessing my father met my French Canadian mother at one of these gatherings.

 (Too late to ask either of them.)

 Lately, I also learned something else of acute interest to me: that Ferry Command planes were serviced by young women maintenance workers at Keswick Airport in England.
 I’ve seen certain alluring pictures on the RAF website.
 (I suspect they only chose the prettiest Screen Gems style women for these promo pics.)